JRRS1982/balanced-money-backend/README.md

 * [typeorm](https://github.com/typeorm/typeorm): to help interactions with the db
 * reflect-metadata: to work with TS decorators, required if using typeorm
 * typescript: adding types to make JS safer
-* ts-node: to run the server is a development environment
+* ts-node: to compile and run the code without need of pre-compilation with tsc
 * nodemon: to restart the server when changes are made to the code - a config was created at root level
 * mysql: the database
 * [babel](https://jestjs.io/docs/getting-started#using-babel): Jest requires babel for transpiling modern JS